A variety of tests can be done to confirm an eye problem or to determine the extent or severity of an eye disorder. Each eye is tested separately.

 Electroretinography allows a doctor to examine the function of the light-sensing cells (photoreceptors) in the retina by measuring the response of the retina to flashes of light.
 Eye drops numb the eye and dilate the pupil.
 A recording electrode in the form of a contact lens is then placed on the cornea, and another electrode is placed on the skin of the face nearby.
 The eyes are then propped open.
 The room is darkened, and the person stares at a flashing light.
 The electrical activity generated by the retina in response to the flashes of light is recorded by the electrodes.

 Ultrasonography is useful when an ophthalmoscope or slit lamp cannot view the retina because the inside of the eye is cloudy or something is blocking the line of sight.
 Ultrasonography can be used to determine the nature of abnormal structures, such as a tumor or retinal detachment Detachment of the Retina Detachment of the retina is separation of the retina (the transparent, light-sensitive structure at the back of the eye) from the underlying layer to which it is attached.
 People notice a sudden... read more .
 Ultrasonography can also be used to examine blood vessels supplying the eye (Doppler ultrasonography) and to determine the thickness of the cornea (pachymetry).

 Pachymetry (measuring the thickness of the cornea) is very important in refractive eye surgery, such as laser in situ keratomileusis (LASIK Laser In Situ Keratomileusis (LASIK) Surgical and laser procedures (refractive surgery) can be used to correct the refractive errors nearsightedness, farsightedness, and astigmatism.
 These procedures are commonly used to reshape... read more ).

 Pachymetry is usually done by using ultrasonography.
 For ultrasound pachymetry, the eye is numbed with drops, and an ultrasound probe is placed gently onto the surface of the cornea.
 Optical pachymetry does not require numbing eye drops because the instruments do not touch the eye.

-Optical coherence tomography (OCT) provides high-resolution images of structures at the back of the eye, such as the retina, choroid, and vitreous humor.
+Optical coherence tomography (OCT) provides high-resolution images of structures at the back of the eye, such as the optic nerve, retina, choroid, and vitreous humor.
 OCT can be used to identify swelling of the retina.
 OCT is similar to ultrasonography but uses light instead of sound.